-Because freshwater is so critical to human life, transboundary freshwater management is a major issue in environmental stewardship.
+Because freshwater is so critical to human life, transboundary freshwater management is a significant issue in environmental stewardship.
 Environmental impact studies and the principle of the no-harm rule enshrined in the Rio and Stockholm declarations are expected when dealing with freshwater natural resources.

 UNEP Principles on Conservation and Harmonious Utilization of Natural Resources Shared by Two or More States